Tours Sitemap Accessibility Skiptocontent Search

 • Al-Mansur: (712-775).

-• Tariq ibn Ziyad (Zeyyad): (leader of the army that invaded Spain in 711).
+• Tariq ibn Ziyad (Zeyyad): (leader of the army that invaded Spain in 711 AD).

 • Adrian of Canterbury: Abbot of St Augustine's Abbey in Canterbury.

-• Salih ibn Tarif of the Berghouata: translated the Koran to Berber.
+• Salih ibn Tarif of Berghouata: translated the Koran to Berber.

-• Abbas Ibn Firnas: inventor and aviator; first attempt at controlled flight?
+• Abbas Ibn Firnas: first man to fly.

 • Ibn Tumart: founder of the Almohad dynasty.